ta223dh/java-todo-rest-api/README.md

 # Java Todo REST API

-A simple REST service for a task board that allows users to create and manage different lists of tasks, with data persisted across devices.
+A simple REST service for a task board that allows a user to create and manage different lists of tasks which are persisted between devices.

 Please see the project board for current issues:
 https://github.com/users/ta223dh/projects/1